 - The dossier will then be sent to Sofia City Court and an attorney-at-law from our team will represent the candidate-adoptive parents in court as well as perform all procedural actions until the court decree enters into power.

 - When the adoption decree becomes effective (7 days after the judgement is enacted), FNA will help obtain a Certificate of Completion, a new birth certificate and passport of the child.

 - The adoptive parents will then have to travel to Bulgaria to pick up their child and finalize the passport issuing procedure.
-The adopted child must also be examined by an Embassy physician before an immigrant visa can be issued.
+According to the US visa requirements, the adopted child must also be tested for tuberculosis and examined by an Embassy physician before an immigrant visa can be issued.
 The doctor will complete several forms and will hand them to the parents in a sealed envelope which they have to bring along to the final interview.
 The adoptive parents, their adopted child and the representative from Family National Association will go to the final interview together.
 At that point, they will give in all required documents and the child's immigrant visa will be issued on the next working day.
 Afterwards, the adopters and their child will be able to travel back home to the US.

 - The FNA will need four post-placement reports on the child’s development and well-being within the course of 2 years after adoption.